owencz1998/Deezsounds/README.md

 - Import your playlists from Spotify ;
 - Customize themes, accent colors and more.

-This app builds upon ReFreezer by leveraging Deezer's public and internal APIs.
-For more details, see the [Legal](#balance_scale-disclaimer--legal) section.

 This project originates from [ReFreezer](https://github.com/DJDoubleD/ReFreezer) by @DJDoubleD.

 ## :camera_flash: Screenshots